What You Need to Know About: Powered By People

 • PBP requires Shopify and US-based inventory for dropship, and requires exclusivity on that channel.
 Faire has broader accessibility and no exclusivity requirements.

 The biggest difference, though, is the model itself.
 On Faire, you're doing traditional wholesale — stores order from you, and you ship to the store.
 On PBP Dropship, you're shipping individual orders to end consumers on behalf of a retailer.
 That's a fundamentally different workflow.
+If traditional wholesale through Faire is the direction you're leaning, our Making Faire Work course covers what the platform actually requires today — from fees and algorithm to listings and strategy.

 Is Powered By People Right For You?